 Claiming back overpaid tax

-The HMRC website now has a student tax checker you can use to check if you have paid too much tax.
-You will need details of your earnings before and after tax, which you can get from your P60 form, which your enployer will provide you with after the end of the tax year in April.
+The HMRC website has a tool you can use to check how much income tax you should have paid for a previous tax year, so you can see if you paid too much.
+You will need details of your earnings before and after tax, which you can get from your P60 form, which your employer will provide you with after the end of the tax year in April.

 Claiming refunds for previous tax years